 Overall, we find that using an approximation value instead of calculated values increases the introduced error in video quality estimation on a trace basis quite significantly.
-We are currently including these new traces into our publicly available video trace library [18].
+We conclude that utilizing the scalable video distortion and quality traces we are currently including into our video trace library [18] results in an accurate estimation of the video quality after (lossy) network transport.